summer-solutions/orm/README.md

     engine.IsDirty(entity2) //returns true
     engine.Flush()

     /* flush will panic if there is any error.
-You can catch 2 special errors using this methid  */ foreighKeyError, cuplicatedKeyError := engine.FlushWithCheck()
+You can catch 2 special errors using this method  */ err := engine.FlushWithCheck()
-    DuplicatedKeyError{} //when unique index is broken
+    orm.DuplicatedKeyError{} //when unique index is broken
-    ForeignKeyError{} //when foreign key is broken
+    orm.ForeignKeyError{} //when foreign key is broken }
-}
 ```